"Blessed are those who mourn, for they shall be comforted" (Matthew 5:4).

 Jesus was called a "man of sorrows" because he understood the destructive nature of sin and evil.
 Yet it was the joy that was set before him that gave him the strength to endure the cross.
 Jesus knew that his suffering would both purchase our salvation and please his Father.
 This gave him great joy and purpose.

 If we believe that God's grace and sovereignty are greater than any loss or disappointment, we, too, can experience joy in the midst of sorrow.
+We may not understand why God allows tragedy to strike, but we can rest in his infinite wisdom and tender mercies.
+One look at Jesus' suffering on the cross, and we know he understands our pain.

 "This means that those who feel sorry and awful for what they did wrong will be comforted by God," says Avery, 11.
 Jesus began his ministry reading from the Isaiah scroll in the synagogue.
 The Lord had anointed him to preach the gospel to the poor and to heal the brokenhearted (Luke 4:18).